 History of Kale

 Kale is a very delicious green leafy vegetable.
 Like collard greens, kale is also a member of the cabbage family.
-Wow, the cabbage family was much larger than I thought!
+Wow, the cabbage family is much larger than I thought!

 The most important growing areas lie in central and northern Europe and North America.
 Kale grows more rarely in tropical areas as it prefers cooler climates.
 Kale is the most robust cabbage type – indeed the hardiness of kale is unmatched by any other vegetable.
 Kale will also tolerate nearly all soils provided that drainage is satisfactory.
 Another advantage is that kale rarely suffers from pests and diseases of other members of the cabbage family – pigeons, club root and cabbage root fly (Delia radicum).
 Places where kale grows are called kalefields.